playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-element-reference/index.md

 Now, if we wait the second it takes to render the `<button>Add one</button>` element and press the button, we'll see that our `click` event handler is never set properly.

-This is because `buttonRef.current` is set to `undefined` in the first render and the mutation of `buttonRef` when the `<button>` element is rendered does not trigger a re-render, which in turn does not re-run `useEffect` to add the event binding.
+This is because `buttonRef.current` is set to `undefined` in the first render, and the mutation of `buttonRef` when the `<button>` element is rendered does not trigger a re-render, which in turn does not re-run `useEffect` to add the event binding.

 > This is not to say that you shouldn't use `useRef` for element reference, just that you should be aware of its downfalls and alternatives.
 >